 Click here to read the entire post in Forbes.

-Don’t miss this very practical discussion about the new generation of anticoagulants over on CardioExchange.
+Don’t miss this very practical discussion about the new generation of anticoagulants and the short term loan costs to cover them over on CardioExchange.
 Here are a few excerpts.

 Christian Thomas Ruff: